contao/docs-archive/manual/en/04-Managing-content.md

 ### Include elements

-The following Insert Tags allow you to include various resources like articles, modules or files from the "templates" directory.
+The following insert tags allow you to include various resources like articles, modules or files from the "templates" directory.

 <table>
 <tr>
-  <th>Insert Tag</th>
+  <th>Insert tag</th>
   <th>Description</th>
 </tr>
 <tr>